adriantoine/preact-enroute/Readme.md

 This is a port of [react-enroute](https://github.com/tj/react-enroute) for [Preact](https://preactjs.com).
+It works exactly the same way, I only adapted the code style to mine as I am going to maintain this one.
+I have also reorganised the examples and added an example using hash history.

 # preact-enroute

  Simple Preact router with a small footprint for modern browsers.
-This package is not meant to be a drop-in replacement for preact-router, just a smaller simpler alternative.
+This package is not meant to be a drop-in replacement for any router, just a smaller simpler alternative.

  See [path-to-regexp](https://github.com/pillarjs/path-to-regexp) for path matching, this is the same library used by Express.

+ If you want to try it, play with it on [this CodePen (using hash history)](http://codepen.io/Alshten/pen/qaENkj) or run the examples (see below).

 ## Installation